ywatanabe1989/SciTeX-Scholar/project_management/progress-scitex-search-foundation-20250522.md

 ## Conclusion

-The SciTeX-Search project has successfully established a **solid, production-ready foundation** with:
+The SciTeX-Scholar project has successfully established a **solid, production-ready foundation** with:
 - ✅ **Complete core functionality** for scientific text processing and search
 - ✅ **Professional development practices** following TDD and clean code principles
 - ✅ **Comprehensive testing framework** ensuring reliability and quality